aws-samples/eks-workshop-v2/website/docs/networking/custom-networking/configure-vpc-cni.md

 In this lab exercise, we'll start configuring the Amazon VPC CNI.

-Let's review the existing VPC and Availability Zone configuration.
+Let's review the existing VPC and availability zone configuration.

 ```bash
 $ echo "The secondary subnet in AZ $AZ1 is $SECONDARY_SUBNET_1"